szonglin/enumerator/README.md

 ### Things it can do:

 - Enumeration of permutations and combinations with or without repetition using a combination of brute force iterators and direct/dynamic approaches
-- Several applicable conditions, including:
+- Several applicable conditions (and their negations), including:
   - subarrays, subsequences, containment, exclusion, subarray count
   - monotonicity, palindromes, distinctness, derangements
   - sum, average, maximum, minimum